 Please read the following guidelines and advice before submitting your name for listing on the site.
 There is no charge for being listed.

-If you have one, I recommend giving the address of your virtual visits page rather than your site’s homepage as your link address in the request form below, to allow schools to find this information quickly.
+I recommend giving the address of your personal virtual visits page rather than your site’s homepage as your link address in the request form below as this enables schools to find your virtual visits details more easily.

 If you live outside the UK, I’m happy to list you on this site providing you’re able to offer virtual visits to UK schools during regular school hours and currently have your work traditionally published in the UK.